-There is horeby adopted by the Worm of opinin, fittle of delorate for the purpose of establishing ruler and regulations for the construction, alteration, removal, demolftion, equipment, use and occupancy, location and maint enance of buildings and structures including permits and penalities that certain building code known as the National Building Code, Abbreviated Edition, recommended by the American Theurance Association, successor to the National Board of Fire Underwriters, being particularly the 1967 edition thereof and the whole thereof, save and except such portions as are hereinafter deleted, modified or amended, of which not less than (7) named to be a second such as the control of t than (1) copie have been and noe are filed in the office of the Clerk of the Town of Ophir, State of Colorado, and the seme are hereby adopted and incorporated as fully as ifset out at length, herein, and from the date on which this ordinance shall take effect the provisions thereof shall be controlling in the construction of all buildings and structures therein contained with the corpor -limits of the Town of Ophir, State of Colorado.
+There is horeby adopted by the Worm of opinin, fittle of delorate for the purpose of establishing ruler and regulations for the construction, alteration, removal, demolftion, equipment, use and occupancy, location and maint enance of buildings and structures including permits and penalities that certain building code known as the National Building Code, Abbreviated Edition, recommended by the American Theurance Association, successor to the National Board of Fire Underwriters, being particularly the 1967 edition thereof and the whole thereof, save and except such portions as are hereinafter deleted, modified or amended, of which not less than (7) matter deleted. than (1) copie have been and noe are filed in the office of the Clerk of the Town of Ophir, State of Colorado, and the seme are hereby adopted and incorporated as fully as ifset out at length, herein, and from the date on which this ordinance shall take effect the provisions thereof shall be controlling in the construction of all buildings and structures therein contained with the corpor -limits of the Town of Ophir, State of Colorado.